Block reference #

 The drivetrain in Vehicle Physics Pro is designed as a tree of connected Blocks, each one implementing an internal mechanical part of the vehicle.
 The drivetrain may use any number and combination of connected blocks.

-Also, you may write custom blocks if your vehicle requires specific parts not provided in VPP.
+You may also write custom blocks if your vehicle requires specific parts not provided in VPP.
 Check out Creating custom blocks for an example of a custom block with source code.

 Example of drivetrain in a vehicle controller: